 With his students, Dr. Auslander has led numerous community engaged/service learning courses, partnering with vulnerable communities in developing collaborative exhibitions, documentary projects, and social justice initiatives, such as restoring and documenting historically African American cemeteries; collaboratively curating art exhibitions with African refugee communities; and co-curating poetry performances with incarcerated youth in correctional facilities.

 B.A. with Honors, University of Chicago, 1983

-Dr. Auslander regularly shares his thoughts on museums and related matters on his blog, Cultural Environments.
+Dr. Auslander regularly shares his thoughts on museums and related matters in his Letters from the Director.